Physical vs Logical Data Structure:

 Stack and Queue are Linear Data Structure.
 Tress and Graphs are non-linear data structures.
 The Hash table may be a linear or tabular data structure.

 Stack works on the discipline of LIFO i.e. Last in First Out.
 Queue works on the discipline of FIFO i.e. First in First Out.
-The trees are a non-linear data structure and it will be organized in a hierarchy.
+The trees are a non-linear data structure and they will be organized in a hierarchy.
 The graph is a collection of nodes and the links between the nodes.
 These data structures are actually used in applications and algorithms.

 The most important point that you need to remember is for implementing the logical data structures (Stack, Queue, Trees, Graphs, Hash Tables) we either use an array or linked list or a combination of array and linked list physical data structures.
 So, that is all we have given the introduction of various types of data structures.
 This was just the introduction to give us awareness.